Memoriale della Shoah: Memorial

 According to the foundation for the memorial, Binario 21 is the only European site which was involved in the deportations that still remains intact.
 The memorial features two original freight cars that were used in the deportations, and a wall onto which the names of the people deported from the station to concentration camps are projected.

 In recent times, the memorial has also served as a shelter for refugees from Syria and Eritrea, who have travelled through Libya to reach Italy.

+Vandalism

+In April 2023, a mural outside the museum depicting Simpsons characters as Nazi Concentration Camp inmates was vandalized.